Coherence Attacks and Countermeasures in Interposer-Based Systems: Threat Model

-Intra-chiplet attacks are out of scope for this work.
-Hence, side-channel attacks across cores within the same chiplet, e.g.,~\cite{10.1007/11605805_1, 190938}, are out of scope.
-Similarly, software-based attacks wherein code running on a core within a given chiplet attempts to violate the security of other processes also running on that same core, or another core in the same chiplet, are outside the scope for this work.
-Further, attacks wherein one chiplet can leverage memory transactions to its assigned memory region to modify DRAM rows that are not assigned to it, e.g., Rowhammer~\cite{kim2014flipping}, are out of scope for this work.
+Our scheme provides protection on a chiplet granularity.
+Attacks across cores but within the same chiplet~\cite{10.1007/11605805_1, 190938}, are out of scope of this work.
+Similarly, out of scope are attacks wherein code running on one core attempts to violate the security of other processes running on that same core or on another core in the same chiplet.
+Further, attacks wherein one chiplet can leverage memory transactions to its assigned memory region to modify DRAM rows that are not assigned to it, e.g., Rowhammer~\cite{kim2014flipping}, are out of scope.
+We note that prior art for protecting against such threats is orthogonal to our work and can be applied in addition.